Virginia Workers' Compensation Commission

 The Virginia Workers' Compensation Commission (VWC) is an agency of the U.S. state of Virginia that oversees the resolution of workers' compensation claims brought in that state, in accordance with the Virginia Workers' Compensation Act.
 The Commission has exclusive jurisdiction to adjudicate such claims.
 Its decisions may be appealed to the Virginia Court of Appeals.
 The Commission is led by a Senior Leadership team consisting of three Commissioners, an Executive Director and a Chief Deputy Commissioner.
 The Commissioners are appointed by the Virginia General Assembly and serve staggered six-year terms.
 Honorable Robert A. Rapaport, Honorable Wesley G. Marshall and Honorable R. Ferrell Newman currently serve as Commissioners.
 The Commissioners elect a Chairman for a term of three years.
-Commissioner Rapaport currently serves as Chairman.
+Commissioner Marshall currently serves as Chairman.
 Ms. Evelyn McGill is the Commission’s Executive Director and Honorable James J. Szablewicz is the Commission’s Chief Deputy Commissioner.
 The Commission is headquartered in Richmond, Virginia, and has offices and hearing locations at various places around the state.

 The Commission is also directed by statute to administer two other programs.
 One is the Criminal Injuries Compensation Fund, which assists crime victims.
 The other is the Birth-Related Neurological Injury Program, which assists children who sustained certain kinds of injuries set forth in the statute at birth.